 Julia C. Hall

-Julia C. Hall, Interim Director
+Julia C. Hall, Assistant Director

 Julia C. Hall is the retired chair of the vocal music department at Kinder High School for the Performing and Visual Arts.
 In addition to her duties as the primary HSPVA voice instructor, she conducted the Concert Singers, Chorale, and HSPVA Madrigal Singers.
 Before returning to her high school alma mater 12 years ago, Julia taught at Lamar High School, Episcopal High School, and Memorial Middle School.
 She conducted invited choirs twice at the Texas Music Educators Association Convention: in 2011, with the Memorial Advanced Treble Choir and in 2017, with the HSPVA Treble Chorus.